chauhan557/2024-Lok-Sabha-Election-Project-SQL/README.md

 ## Overview

-Analyze electoral trends by evaluating voter turnout, party-wise seat distribution, and constituency-level performance.
+	Analyse electoral trends by evaluating voter turnout, party-wise seat distribution, and constituency-level performance.
-Uncover insights into voting patterns and shifts in political allegiance.
+	Uncover insights into voting patterns and shifts in political allegiance.
-Provide data-driven predictions for future elections.
+	Provide data-driven predictions for future elections.